 Uncontrolled nausea or vomiting.

-A week after the PAE, the nurse will call you to see how you are doing.
+Within a week after the PAE, the nurse or MD will call you to see how you are doing.

 If you had a foley catheter in place at home before your PAE, you will need to see your urologist in about 2 weeks to see if it can be removed.